costa-rica/KyberVision20VideoMontageMaker/README.md

 URL_LOCAL_KV_API_FOR_VIDEO_MONTAGE_MAKER=http://localhost:8001
 ```

-- NOTE: when running from API the .env from the API is used.
+- NOTE: when running from Queuer app the .env from the Queuer app is used.
 - IMPORTANT: the url must be local IP Address

 ## 🚀 How to Run